 Eric Olson has practiced with the firm since 2003.
 Mr. Olson focuses his practice on complex litigation strategy and high-stakes jury trials for both plaintiffs and defendants across the country, with particular experience in state court jurisdictions.
-Recently, Mr. Olson has tried four jury cases to verdict, including a $7 million plaintiff’s verdict against Janus Capital Group, one of the 10 biggest verdicts in Colorado in 2009.
+Recently, Mr. Olson tried eight jury cases or arbitrations to conclusion as first or second chair.

 Mr. Olson both prepares complex litigation for trial and actually tries the case.
 He tried one of the only consumer class actions to go to verdict to a complete defense victory for Whirlpool.
 He played a significant role in the In re Genetically Modified Rice Litigation MDL, defeating class certification, focusing on expert selection and preparation, and trying three of the first cases.
-In the In re Microsoft Corp.
-Antitrust Litigation MDL, Mr. Olson's focus on key discovery, expert strategy, and international proceedings on behalf of plaintiff RealNetworks helped lead to a $761 million settlement.
-Mr. Olson has also worked with third party funders to provide financial support for cases when plaintiffs lack sufficient financial resources to pursue their claims.

 Mr. Olson’s experience preparing and trying complex cases ensures that pretrial discovery, expert work, and motion practice focus on what matters—working toward the best possible result at trial.
-Mr. Olson recognizes that success comes from a strong team working well together and he is experienced at leading teams of co-counsel and specialists.
+Mr. Olson recognizes that success comes from a diverse team working well together and he is experienced at leading teams of co-counsel and specialists from differing backgrounds.

 Mr. Olson's proficiency in managing complex litigation and connecting with fact finders stems from his real-world upbringing.
 Mr. Olson grew up in Eastern Kentucky.
 Before he was a lawyer, Mr. Olson ran a farm in the Rio Grande Valley in Texas and worked as a carpenter in Ohio and Kentucky.

-Mr. Olson recently joined the Board of Trustees of the Legal Aid Foundation of Colorado and Board of Advisors for the Heyburn Initiative for Excellence in the Federal Judiciary.
+Mr. Olson serves as the vice-chair of the Board of Trustees of the Legal Aid Foundation of Colorado and Board of Advisors for the Heyburn Initiative for Excellence in the Federal Judiciary.
 The Legal Aid Foundation promotes equal access to justice by raising funds to provide civil legal services for low-income people in the state of Colorado.
 The Heyburn Initiative is a national, non-partisan organization focused on improving the federal judiciary.
 Mr. Olson is a member of Leadership Denver 2019.